kbroman/Tools4RR/outline.md

   - The graphs
   - Which is more important: manuscript, web page, blog, grant, course handout, report to collaborator, scientific poster
+- Start report with a brief summary of the data, and of your understanding of the data and the questions
+- Useful anecdote: Bruce Tempel data.
+  - I sent him a report; included no. mice in the exper't
+  - He could tell I had an old data set ("Sorry you put so much effort into that; we'll help you find the correct data")
+  - complicated story: one RData file had two different crosses, one complete one half-way; the other had a later complete version of the previously incomplete cross.
+I loaded the files in the wrong order
+  - 20 min of confusion in figuring out the problem, but then just 5 min to correct things.
+Literally 25 min: I sent him the report at 10:22pm, he reported the problem at 12:18am, and I sent him the correction at 12:43am.

 ---